rubygems/rfcs/text/0007-mfa-rollout.md

 Multi-factor authentication (MFA) is a method of authentication that requires at least two verification factors to authenticate the user.
 MFA in the form of TOTPs (Time-Based One-Time Passwords) is currently implemented in Rubygems.

 We will add improvements to current API keys and the gem publishing process such as keys scoped to a gem, pushing multiple gems and setting expiries on keys.
-We will create a policy so that at a certain date, the 100 most downloaded gems (which covers 31 billion out of the 82 billion total downloads as of November 23, 2021) will be required to have MFA enabled either on the `UI and API` or the `UI and gem signin` level.
+We will create a policy so that at a certain date, owners of gems that exceeds 175 million total downloads (which corresponds to the top 100 most downloaded gems, and covers 31 billion out of the 82 billion total downloads as of November 23, 2021) will be required to have MFA enabled either on the `UI and API` or the `UI and gem signin` level.
 They will have the option to change and set up another device.
-To help with a smooth transition, there will be a time period of 6 months before the requirement where we will encourage adoption by displaying the setup MFA page after login or sign up and info messages on CLI commands.
+To help with a smooth transition, there will be a time period before the requirement is enforced in July/Aug 2022 where we will encourage adoption.
+This includes displaying the setup MFA page after login or sign up, info messages on CLI commands, sending emails to affected users and writing a blog post outlining this policy.
 If the rollout for the 100 most downloaded gems is successful, we can continue this rollout to other existing user accounts.

 # Motivation